Oklava | Shoreditch Restaurant

 Makes a mean çemen-glazed lamb cutlet.

-And while in the past she’s been difficult to pin down – following stints at The Providores and Kopapa, sold out pop ups at Carousel and Trip Kitchen, and kitchen residencies that resulted in her being touted (by us) as “the next big thing to hit the London restaurant scene” – she’s now rather easy to find.
+And while in the past she’s been difficult to pin down – following stints at The Providores and Kopapa, sold-out pop ups at Carousel and Trip Kitchen, and kitchen residencies that resulted in her being touted (by us) as “the next big thing to hit the London restaurant scene” – she’s now rather easy to find.

-Yes Selin Kiazim – modern Turkish chef du jour (which is restaurant speak for “chef of the day”) – is now deeply embedded within her new restaurant Oklava, an intimate, inconspicuous, delightful (and Turkish) eatery tucked away on the corner of two unassuming East London side streets.
+Yes, Selin Kiazim – modern Turkish chef du jour (which is restaurant speak for “chef of the day”) – is now deeply embedded within her restaurant Oklava, an intimate, inconspicuous, delightful (and Turkish) eatery tucked away on the corner of two unassuming East London side streets.
 Filled with a restaurant-length open kitchen and bespoke grill; dim lighting and candles; traditional copper tea plates and ceramic tiles; and a wine list that is, essentially, a “who’s who” of Turkey’s most eminent and progressive vineyards, it features dishes that are made for sharing, and change with every season.

-On the menu right now: treats like freshly baked pide bread with house-made medjool date butter; seafood vermicelli with mint fried olives; pomegranate glazed lamb breast with yogurt; and, for dessert, pistachio sponge with caramelised white chocolate, barbeque quince and crispy filo.
+On the menu right now: treats like freshly baked pide bread with house-made medjool date butter; seafood vermicelli with mint fried olives; pomegranate glazed lamb breast with yogurt; and, for dessert, pistachio sponge with caramelised white chocolate, barbecue quince and crispy filo.

 Oklava | 74 Luke Street, Shoreditch, EC2A 4PY